This page contains health-related information for reference only. It is not medical advice. Read full disclaimer

 A breast implant is a prosthesis used to change the size, shape, and contour of a person's breast.
 In reconstructive plastic surgery, breast implants can be placed to restore a natural-looking breast following a mastectomy, to correct congenital defects and deformities of the chest wall or, cosmetically, to enlarge the appearance of the breast through breast augmentation surgery.

-Average recovery for Breast Implant Revision is 0 days.
+Verify on the issuer's register →Average recovery for Breast Implant Revision is 0 days.
 Individual recovery varies — always follow your surgeon’s specific guidance.

 Immediate